| Site Map | Search Warsailors.com | |

 M/S Toronto To Toronto on the "Ships starting with T" page.
 Manager: Wilh.
 Wilhelmsen, Tønsberg Launched on Aug.
 17-1927 by Chantier et Ateliers de St. Nazaire (Penhoët) S.A., Grand Quevilly, Rouen (Yard No. V 5).
 Completed Jan.
 30-1928.
 Captain: Karl Waarøe.
-Relatd item on this website: Her voyages are listed on these original images from the Norwegian National Archives:
+Related items on this website: Her voyages are listed on these original images from the Norwegian National Archives: Please compare the above voyages with Arnold Hague's Voyage Record below.

-Following the trials, we find her in the westbound North Atlantic Convoy ON 246*, which originated in Liverpool on July 25-1944 and arrived New York Aug.
-9; Toronto was bound for Baltimore, but arrival there is not given on Page 3.
-From the U.S., she later headed to Alexandria and Port Said.
-Skipping now to Jan.-1945, when she made a voyage from Casablanca to the U.K. in Convoy MKS 76*.
-The following month, she's listed in the westbound North Atlantic Convoy ON 284*, departing Southend on Febr.
-10, arriving New York March 1.
-See also Page 4.
-From this document, we also learn that she went home to Norway in Aug.-1945, and again in Dec.-1945.
+Following the trials, she proceeded to Methil and Loch Ewe, and we now find her, along with Abraham Lincoln, Alaska, Atlantic, Brimanger (Commodore Vessel), Dageid, Dalfonn, Danio, Fernwood, Ivaran, James Hawson, Kaldfonn, Leiv Eiriksson, Petter, Skotaas, Strinda, Thorhild, Tiradentes, Vardefjell, Velox and Ørnefjell, in the westbound North Atlantic Convoy ON 246*, which originated in Liverpool on July 25-1944 and arrived New York Aug.
+9; Toronto was bound for Baltimore, but it looks like this was cancelled - arrival there is not given on Page 3.
+Having spent 3 weeks in New York, she continued to Hampton Roads, then headed to Alexandria and Port Said.
+Skipping now to Jan.-1945, when she made a voyage from Casablanca to the U.K. in Convoy MKS 76* (Ragnhild and Tigre are also listed).
+The following month she's listed, together with Abraham Lincoln (Commodore Vessel), Fernwood, Noreg, Norsol, Sverre Helmersen, Troubadour and Velma, in the westbound North Atlantic Convoy ON 284*, departing Southend on Febr.
+10, arriving New York March 1, spending another 3 weeks there.
+Her subsequent voyages are shown on Page 4 (with convoy info in Voyage Record).
+From this document, we also learn that she went home to Norway in Sept.-1945, and again in Dec.-1945 (it looks like Christmas was celebrated in Norway that year).
 Some of her early 1946 voyages are listed on Page 5.
-Again, to find convoy information for some of the voyages made in between those already mentioned here, please follow the instructions provided at the external link below, then compare the results with the details found on the various archive documents.

-Sold to A/S D/S Fjeld, (Anton Meidell, manager), Bergen on Oct.
+Sold to A/S D/S Fjeld, (Anton Meidell), Bergen on Oct.
 3-1951, and renamed Hordnes in 1952.
 (My father served as radio operator from Oct.-1951 till Dec.-1951).
-Sank off Swinoujscie on May 22-1956 after striking the wreck of S/S Orion while on a voyage from Murmansk to Stettin with a cargo of apatite.
+Sank off Swinoujscie on May 22-1956 after striking the wreck of S/S Orion while on a voyage from Murmansk to Stettin with a cargo of apatite (see also this Guestbook message).
 Refloated on Sept.
 21-1956 and later towed to Kiel, arriving Febr.
 6-1957.
 Condemned and sold to Eckhardt & Co. on March 19-1957 for scrapping.
 Arrived Hamburg on March 23, demolition commenced Sept.
-30. External website related to the text on this page: Back to Toronto on the "Ships starting with T" page.
+30. Related external link: Back to Toronto on the "Ships starting with T" page.
 Wilh.
 Wilhelmsen later had two more ships by this name, 1956-1973, and1983-1990 (had several other names).

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, Wilh.
 Wilhelmsen's fleet list, and misc. issues of the magazine "Krigsseileren" (ref.
 My sources).